-- LOG FILE
+- LOG\FILE

-- LOG ENABLED
+- LOG\ENABLED

-- LOG ENCODING
+- LOG\ENCODING

-- LOG_LEVEL
+- LOG\LEVEL

-- LOG FORMAT
+- LOG\FORMAT

-- LOG DATEFORMAT
+- LOG\DATEFORMAT

-- LOG_STDOUT
+- LOG\STDOUT

-- LOG_SHORT_NAMES
+- LOG\SHORT\NAMES

 The first couple of settings define a destination for log messages.
-If LOG_FILE is set, messages sent through the root logger will be redirected to a file named LOG_FILE with encoding $LOG_ENCODING$.
-If unset and $LOG_ENABLED$ is True, log messages will be displayed on the standard error.
-Lastly, if $LOG_ENABLED$ is False, there won't be any visible log output.
+If LOG\FILE is set, messages sent through the root logger will be redirected to a file named LOG\FILE with encoding LOG\ENCODING.
+If unset and LOG\ENABLED is True, log messages will be displayed on the standard error.
+Lastly, if LOG\ENABLED is False, there won't be any visible log output.

-LOG_LEVEL determines the minimum level of severity to display, those messages with lower severity will be filtered out.
+LOG\LEVEL determines the minimum level of severity to display, those messages with lower severity will be filtered out.
 It ranges through the possible levels listed in Log levels.

-LOG_FORMAT and LOG_DATEFORMAT specify formatting strings used as layouts for all messages.
-Those strings can contain any placeholders listed in logging's logrecord attributes does and datetime's strftime and strptime directives respectively.
+LOG\FORMAT and LOG\DATEFORMAT specify formatting strings used as layouts for all messages.
+Those strings can contain any placeholders listed in logging's logrecord attributes docs and datetime's strftime and strptime directives respectively.

-If LOG_SHORT_NAMES is set, then the logs will not display the scrapy component that prints the log.
+If LOG\SHORT\NAMES is set, then the logs will not display the scrapy component that prints the log.
 It is unset by default, hence logs contain the scrapy component responsible for that log output.